stderr-enst/jobefficiency/episodes/04_scalingstudy.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can I decide the amount of resources I should request for my job?
+- How to decide the amount of resources for a job?
-- How do I know how my application behaves at different scales?
+- How does my application behave at different scales?

 ::::::::::::::::::::::::::::::::::::::::::::::::